sjrusso8/drasi-python-reaction/README.md

 ## Usage

 When a continuous query is changed, a message is published to a Dapr topic.
-This simple SDK allows you to subscribe to the topics and register a handle for two types of data changes; `ChangeEvent` and, optionally,  `ControlEvent`.
+This simple SDK allows you to subscribe to the topics and register a handler for two types of data changes; `ChangeEvent` and, optionally,  `ControlEvent`.

 Here is an example of creating a simple `on_change_event` function and registering the handler.